smglsn12/ML_XAS_EELS/README.md

 # ML_XAS_EELS

-The code in this repo accompanies "Supervised Machine Learning Prediction of the Cu Oxidation State from EELS Spectra."
+The code in this repo accompanies "Prediction of the Cu oxidation state from EELS and XAS spectra using supervised machine learning."

 The "Paper_Figures.ipynb" notebook reproduces all the plots that comprise the 6 main text figures and 16 SI figures in the paper.
 Headers designate which figures are being produced by the code in that region.